 The Prototyping Model is a systems development method (SDM) in which a prototype (an early approximation of a final system or product) is built, tested, and then reworked as necessary until an acceptable prototype is finally achieved from which the complete system or product can now be developed.
-This model works best in scenarios where not all of the project requirements are known in detail ahead of time.
-It is an iterative, trial-and-error process that takes place between the developers and the users.
+Its used commonly in design and development of physical things usually when large scale building construction or manufacturing is involved.
+This model also works with Software and is best in scenarios where not all of the project requirements are known in detail ahead of time.
+It is an iterative, trial-and-error process that takes place between the developers and the users. its useful when trying to implement a Dynamics 365 project or a SharePoint project when you want to demonstrate the interaction with a system.

-There are several steps in the Prototyping Model:
+There are several steps in Prototyping a System:

-- The new system requirements are defined in as much detail as possible.
+- Identify as many requirements in as much detail as possible.
 This usually involves interviewing a number of users representing all the departments or aspects of the existing system.

 - A first prototype of the new system is constructed from the preliminary design.
 This is usually a scaled-down system, and represents an approximation of the characteristics of the final product.